Understanding a Tender Offer's Effect on Investors

 The Definition of a Tender Offer

-Often, a tender offer is used in cases where the management and board of directors do not believe the takeover would be in the best interest of the shareholder, and they, therefore, oppose it as they consider it incompatible with their fiduciary duty.
-Accordingly, it is the means by which a hostile takeover can be accomplished by acquirers/investors who want to take control over the objection and fight of incumbent directors and executives.
+Often, a tender offer is used in cases where the management and board of directors do not believe the takeover would be in the best interest of the shareholder, and they, therefore, oppose it.
+Accordingly, it is the means by which a hostile takeover can be accomplished by acquirers/investors who want to take control despite the objection of incumbent directors and executives.

 If you reject the tender offer or miss the deadline, you get nothing.
 You still have your 1,000 shares of Company ABC and can sell them to other investors in the broader stock market at whatever price happens to be available.
 In some cases, the people behind the initial tender offer will come back and make a secondary tender offer if they did not receive enough shares or want to acquire additional ownership in which case you might have another bite at the apple.
 However, as mentioned earlier, if you don't tender but enough people do, you're probably going to be forced out of your ownership, anyway, as the enterprise is taken private down the road.